oneforawe/react-ts/README.md

 * `npm install lodash` (for computational utilities)
 * `npm install axios` (for HTTP requests)
 * `npm install runtypes` (for data validation when fetching from external API)
-  (had to use `--force` due to some seemingly unrelated dependency issues)
+  (had to use `--force` due to some seemingly unrelated dependency issues for linting)

 ### Linting